HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 Notice shall include.the identification number(s) of each affected grant.

-with respect to any employee. wlio is so convicted:
+with respect to any employee who is so convicted:

-Taking appropriate;.personnel :action against such an employee, up to and
+1. Taking appropriate .personnel action against such an employee, up to and

 including termination, consistent with the requirements of the